cronvel/async-kit/README.md

   means that the scheduler will delay further action for 100ms (see [setTimeout()](http://nodejs.org/api/timers.html#timers_settimeout_callback_delay_arg) for details).

-By default, if `.nice()` is not called, the scheduler is synchronous.
+By default, if `.nice()` is not called, the nice value is -20 (i.e. synchronous for at most 190 recursions).

-Synchronous scheduling is just fine in usual case.
+Full synchronous scheduling may cause *Maximum call stack size exceeded* issues if loop, `.retry()` or just an huge job's list is involved, because everything use nested callback the way we would have done it, those nested callback are just abstracted away by the lib, but still remains behind the scene.
-However, we may have **stack overflow** issues if loop, `.retry()` or just an huge job's list is involved, because everything use nested callback the way we would have done it, those nested callback are just abstracted away by the lib, but still remains behind the scene.
+That's why **starting at v0.6.0**, there isn't full synchronous scheduling anymore: once in a while, an asynchronous call will be triggered.
+Do not drop the nice value below -20, which provide at most 190 recursions.

 Asynchronous scheduling uses the javascript's *event loop*, so there is no more infinite nested callback possible.
 It can scale better for big job's list, loop and `.retry()`...